 MPH faculty are also encouraged to assist in other workforce development and professional development opportunities, and department heads consider such efforts in their promotion and tenure process as directed or non-directed service.
 Extension faculty specifically play an important role in workforce development and professional development for public health training in Kansas.
 K-State leads the statewide network of educators, K-State Research and Extension (KSRE), to share unbiased, research-based information and expertise on important issues in Kansas.
 KSRE holds a mission of providing "safe, sustainable, competitive food and fiber system and to strong, healthy communities, families, and youth through integrated research, analysis and education".
-While KSRE as a system is not solely focused on public health, their mission supports that of public health professionals, and some KSRE faculty are entirely focused on public health.
+While KSRE is not solely focused on public health, their mission supports that of public health professionals.
 Some of the topics that KSRE is currently addressing include issues with global food systems, water, health, and nutrition, which are all aspects of public health.

 2) Provide two to three examples of education/training activities offered by the program in the last three years in response to community-identified needs.
 For each activity, include the number of external participants served (i.e., individuals who are not faculty or students at the institution that houses the program).
 Table 32.
 Section F4-2.
 Example of Educational/Training Activities Offered in Response to Community-identified Needs.

-Date Faculty Member Event # participants February 2017 May 2017 Johannes, Elaine; Mulcahy, Ellyn; Yelland, Erin Public Health and Policy, Systems & Environment training for Kansas Research & Extension (KSRE) agent training update 100+ at 5 different sessions June 2017 Ellyn Mulcahy Meningococcal vaccine updates for Johnson County Health Department.
-50 June 2018 Ellyn Mulcahy Public Health Ethics training for Riley County Health Department 42
+Date Faculty Member Event # participants February 2017 Johannes, Elaine; Public Health and Policy, Systems & 100+ at 5 February 2017 Mulcahy, Ellyn; Environment training for Kansas Research & different May 2017 Yelland, Erin Extension (KSRE) agent training update sessions huma 2017 Meningococcal vaccine updates for Johnson 50 June 2017 Eliyn Mulcany County Health Department.
+50 June 2019 Public Health Ethics training for Riley County 40 Julie 2018 Eliyn wulcany Health Department 42